BigEVK/MoneyTracker/PROPOSAL.md

 ## Tech Stack

-- What languages is it written with:
+- What languages is it written with: HTML, CSS, JavaScript

-- What libraries are used:
+- What libraries are used: (not Bootstrap)

 - Other:

 ## APIs

--
+- The app contacts the user's bank account to update the app with the account balance.

 ## MVP (Minimum Viable Product)

--
+- Ability to enter expenses and income by date and have a runnning total of available funds.

 ## Stretch Goals